vc-74/DotNetBenchmarking/Source/DotNetBenchmarking/FunctionCall/README.md

 Adder adder = (int a, int b) => Add(a, b);
 ```

-For dynamically compiled code, although `DynamicMethod` builds static methods, the delegate created by `DynamicMethod.CreateDelegate` can be an instance delegate:
+For dynamically compiled code, although `DynamicMethod` builds static methods, the delegate created by `CreateDelegate` can be an instance delegate:
 ```csharp
 private static readonly object _delegateTarget = new();